haytam-lahna/alx-fe-reactjs/tailwind-react-integration/README.md

 # Tailwind CSS + React Integration

-This project demonstrates the integration of Tailwind CSS with a React application using Vite.
+This project demonstrates the integration of Tailwind CSS with a React application using Vite, featuring a styled UserProfile component.

 ## 🚀 Getting Started